jneem/sweeper/docs/sweep.typ

 In vanilla Bentley-Ottmann, each segment gets compared to its two sweep-line neighbors; they can either intersect or not intersect.
 When numerical errors are taken into account, we may need to compare to more segments.
-Also there are more possible results from the comparison.
+TODO: draw an example with three segments.

-First of all, there are two kinds of intersections: a "normal" intersection where we can compute the `y` coordinate of the crossing and insert an intersection event into the queue; and another kind of intersection where the two lines definitely intersect somewhere, but they're too close to coincident to really figure out when.
+First of all, there are two kinds of intersections: a "clear" intersection where we can compute the `y` coordinate of the crossing and it's definitely larger than the current sweep line; in this case we insert an intersection event into the queue.
-We call the first case a "clear" intersection and the second case a "shuffle" intersection.
-Rather than defining exactly the distinction between the two cases, let's list some properties that we would like to hold.

-Fix $y$ and suppose we have two segments $alpha^1$ and $alpha^2$ satisfying $alpha^1 prec_(y,epsilon) alpha^2$.
-- If the segments $epsilon$-cross then they have a clear intersection or a shuffle intersection (or both).
-- If the segments clearly intersect, there is an algorithm that computes a lower bound $hat(y)$ on the exact intersection height, with the property that $alpha^1(hat(y)) >= alpha^2(hat(y)) - epsilon$.

-The second property imposes a requirement on the allowable slopes for $alpha^1$ and $alpha^2$.
-With finite precision and almost-horizontal lines, such a $hat(y)$ might not exist.
-The current implementation has some special logic for exactly horizontal lines (which is not yet written up here), and deals with almost-horizontal lines by perturbing them to be exactly horizontal.
-The reason we insist on a lower bound will become clear later.

-Now let's try to come up with definitions that satisfy our properties:
+On the other hand, it could be that the two lines definitely intersect somewhere but they're too close to coincident to really figure out when, or maybe their intersection point is just about at the current sweep line.
+In this case -- which we call a "shuffle" intersection -- we re-order the current sweep line.

+Here's a definition:
 #def[
 Suppose $alpha prec_(y,epsilon) beta$.
 We say that *$(alpha, beta)$ have a shuffle intersection at $y$* if $beta(y) < alpha(y)$ and $(alpha, beta)$ $epsilon$-cross.
 We say that *$(alpha, beta)$ have a clear intersection at $y$* if $(alpha, beta)$ $epsilon$-cross but do not have a shuffle intersection at $y$.
 ]

+Fix $y$ and suppose we have two segments $alpha$ and $beta$ satisfying $alpha prec.tilde_(y,epsilon) beta$.
+- If $(alpha, beta)$ $epsilon$-cross then they have a clear intersection or a shuffle intersection.
+- If $alpha$ and $beta$ clearly intersect, there is an algorithm that computes a lower bound $hat(y)$ on the exact intersection height, with the property that $alpha succ.tilde_(hat(y),epsilon) beta$.

+TODO: the second of these properties should be an assumption (on $epsilon$, and on the admissible segments $alpha$ and $beta$).
+I think this can be done for every pair that intersect, not just "clearly" intersecting ones.

 Clearly these definitions satisfy the first desired property (if $(alpha, beta)$ $epsilon$-cross then there is some kind of intersection).
 To check that they satisfy the second property requires some more careful analysis (which will only